fbXimba/Hi-C_matrices_analysis/README.md

 - _complex.py_ : runs the program and saves the plots in the Plots folder
 - _construction_site.py_ : definition of the function used for the adjacency matrix constrtuction
-- _utils.py_ : definition of all function used in _complex.py_
+- _utils.py_ : definition of all the functions used in _complex.py_
-- _Data_ : folder containing all data used in this work
+- _Data_ : folder containing all the data used for this project
-- _Plots_ : folder containing obtained plots
+- _Plots_ : folder containing all the obtained plots, divided in subfolders per topic
 - _clustering_result_ : npy files containing the results of the clustering coefficent function